D-M-Gonzalez/AlkemyChallenge/README.md

     Simply create a new folder and do run console:
     > npm start

+## Example user

+    user: ejemplo@gmail.com
+    password: 123456

+    User that has create/modify/delete rights bloqued.
+Used mainly to check the APP.
+    Any other user is fully able to run the APP

 ## Deploy

     APP is deployed in Netlify, doesn't need to do a production build.